sarbela55/CircuitPythonAssignments/README.md

 Wiring:
 I don't know how to put an image into github yet, or how to access fritzing.
 It says I have to pay to download.

+# CircuitPython Photointerrupters assignment:

+Objective:
+In this assignment, I had to wire up my Metro Express to my photointerrupter, and command the photointerrupter to track how many times it had been interrupted.

+Problems:
+I had never wired a photointerrupter to a Metro express, so I had to look that part up.
+I had written my code, and I was pretty sure it was right, but it still wasn't working.
+After a few days of being stuck, I finally figured out that my wiring was to blame.
+I had mixed up my negative and positive terminals on my breaboard, and after I switched them, it began to work.
+I  had tunnel vision on my code, and should have taken a step back to look at all of my pieces, not just the code.